jondoescoding/jondoescoding/README.md

 [![Jonathan's StackOverflow](https://img.shields.io/badge/StackOverflow-F48024?style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/13273444/jondoescoding)

 I am a passionate smart contract/blockchain software engineer from Kingston, Jamaica.
 As a newcomer to the crypto world, I understandably have much to learn.
-In spite of that, I enjoy every minute of it.
+In spite of that, I am enjoying every minute of it.
 In addition to being highly motivated, I love learning new technologies and solving problems.
 My areas of expertise include:

 + Python
 + Vyper